10:00AM-5:30PM

 Men, Weapons and War – From the Arrow to the Drone

-The exhibition looks at the evolution of weapons in conjunction with the history of mankind, and is organized into five thematic sections, arranged diachronically, making it possible to create the illusion of a journey through time and space to the battlefields and their surrounding context.
-Its collection consists of firearms and weapons, sphragistics, graphic and fine arts documents, uniforms and body armor, musical instruments, artillery pieces and support material, transport and logistics.
+The exhibition traces the evolution of weapons in connection with human history, organized into five thematic sections arranged chronologically.
+This layout creates the illusion of a journey through time and space, transporting visitors to battlefields and their surrounding contexts.
+The collection includes bladed and firearm weapons, sigillography, graphic documents and fine arts, uniforms and body armor, musical instruments, artillery pieces and support equipment, as well as transport and logistics materials.

 Memory and Novelty: Manuel Coelho Baptista de Lima and the Azorean Heritage

-This exhibition aims to illustrate the career of the Angrense intellectual Baptista de Lima (1920-1996), highlighting his intention to build an Azorean identity discourse and memory that was at odds with the ethnographic regionalism of the first half of the 20th century, and highlighting his contribution to the use, in the archipelago, of new European models of heritage management and defense, which would mark the genesis of regional public action in this area.
+This exhibition aims to illustrate the journey of the Azorean intellectual Baptista de Lima (1920-1996), highlighting his intention to shape an identity discourse and an Azorean memory distinct from the ethnographic regionalism of the first half of the 20th century.
+It also showcases his contribution to introducing new European models of heritage management and preservation in the archipelago, which played a key role in shaping regional public policy in this field.

 Royal Hospital of Boa Nova